Often Asked Questions:

 Why doesn’t Minnesota Government Engineering Council (MGEC) begin contract negotiations earlier with Minnesota Management and Budget (MMB)?

-MGEC and MMB do not begin contract negotiations until after the “across the board” raises have been agreed to between ASFCME and MAPE.
-MMB will not begin to negotiate raises with MGEC until after a settlement has been reached with ASFCME and MAPE.
+MGEC and MMB do not begin contract negotiations until after the “across the board” raises have been agreed to between AFSCME and MAPE.
+MMB will not begin to negotiate raises with MGEC until after a settlement has been reached with AFSCME and MAPE.

 What is the process of getting higher raises for MGEC members?